mk-fg/fgtk/README.md

 #### [secret-token-backup](hsm/secret-token-backup)

-Python wrapper around ["age" encryption tool] and sqlite to encrypt any tokens with optional comment strings to an sqlite db file, or retrieve/decrypt those.
+Python wrapper around ["age" encryption tool] and sqlite to encrypt any tokens with optional comment strings to a db file, or retrieve/decrypt those later.

-Stores fixed list of recipient keys in the db on its creation ("init" script command), and always uses those afterwards for all secrets stored there, in one neat self-contained file.
+Stores fixed list of recipient keys in the database on its creation ("init" script command), and always uses those afterwards for all secrets stored there, in one neat self-contained file.

 My use-case for this is a simple asymmetric-encryption backup for secrets